google-research-datasets/Taskmaster/TM-2-2020/README.md

 * flights (2481)
 * music (1602)
 * sports (3478)

+## STRUCTURE
+Each conversation in the data file has the following structure:
+* __conversation_id:__ A universally unique identifier with the prefix 'dlg-'.
+The ID has no meaning.
+* __utterances:__ An array of utterances that make up the conversation.
+* __instruction_id:__ A reference to the file(s) containing the user (and, if applicable, agent) instructions for this conversation.

+Each utterance has the following fields:
+* __index:__ A 0-based index indicating the order of the utterances in the conversation.
+* __speaker:__ Either USER or ASSISTANT, indicating which role generated this utterance.
+* __text:__ The raw text of the utterance.
+In case of self dialogs, this is written by the crowdsourced worker.
+In case of the WOz dialogs, 'ASSISTANT' turns are written and 'USER' turns are transcribed from the spoken recordings of crowdsourced workers.
+* __segments:__ An array of various text spans with semantic annotations.

+Each segment has the following fields:
+* __start_index:__ The position of the start of the annotation in the utterance text.
+* __end_index:__ The position of the end of the annotation in the utterance text.
+* __text:__ The raw text that has been annotated.
+* __annotations:__ An array of annotation details for this segment.

+Each annotation has a single field:
+* __name:__ The annotation name.

 ## COLLECTION METHODOLOGIES
 Unlike [Taskmaster-1](../TM-1-2019), Taskmaster-2 consists entirely of two-person, spoken conversations.
 In addition, while Taskmaster-1 is almost exclusively task-based, Taskmaster-2 contains a good number of search- and recommendation-oriented dialogs, as seen for example in the restaurants, flights, hotels, and movies verticals.
 The music browsing and sports conversations are almost exclusively search- and recommendation-based.